shantaljambotkar/13-Mapping-Earthquakes/README.md

 ## GeoJSON

 GeoJSON data consists of a single object, which can be represented by a geometry object, features object, or collection of features (FeatureCollection object).
-Let's review these GeoJSON objects in more detail.